Skip to main content

 ConcernToolPage

-Browser/mobile origin contractCorsMiddleware, CorsPolicy, Router::options()CORS / preflight
+Browser/mobile origin contractCorsMiddleware, CorsPolicy, WordPressCorsBridge (v1.1.0)CORS / preflight

 Concurrent retries on side-effectful writesAtomicIdempotencyMiddleware + atomic storeAtomic idempotency